isomerpages/singapore-customs-old/_certificates-of-origin/07-AWSC.md

 ![](/images/AWSC%20CE.jpg)

-Submit the [“Application Form to be a Certified Exporter under AWSC”](https://www.customs.gov.sg/eservices/customs-forms-and-service-links){target="_blank"} to Singapore Customs.
+Submit the [“Application Form to be a Certified Exporter under AWSC”](https://www.customs.gov.sg/eservices/customs-forms-and-service-links)to Singapore Customs.

 ## Step 3 – Start your journey as a Certified Exporter